radiodario/ga-code-challenge/README.md

 # Web Development Instructor Coding Challenge

 An interface with OMDBAPI to search and favorite movies.
-It is written with react
+The frontend uses an MVC library (react.js).

 [heroku deployment](http://ga-tst.herokuapp.com)